mia-platform/documentation/docs/tutorial/fast_data/bucket_storage_support_tutorial.md

 In this way, you are telling the _Ingestion Storer_ to register its consumer group to the topic `demo.<environment>.delivery.registry.ingestion`, where `<environment>` should be replaced with the environment you need to deploy the Bucket Storage Support solution.

 :::info
-Please note that the post-ingestion array is set to empty: this is to make the bucket storage support indipendent from other possible data flows that are using ingestion topics, such as the Fast Data.
+Please note that the post-ingestion array is set to empty: this is to make the bucket storage support independent from other possible data flows that are using ingestion topics, such as the Fast Data.

 If you set a list of _post ingestion topics_, then the _Ingestion Storer_ will also replicate the messages to the topics defined in the `post-ingestion` field.
 :::